amacneil/dbmate/README.md

 - Database connection URL is defined using an environment variable (`DATABASE_URL` by default), or specified on the command line
 - Built-in support for reading environment variables from your `.env` file
 - Easy to distribute, single self-contained binary
-- Does not try to upsell you on a SaaS service
+- Doesn't try to upsell you on a SaaS service

 ## Installation